Fun Things to Do With Kids in Kansas City

 Kansas City is a cool town for grandparents, too.
 And whether exploring with your grand toddlers, schoolagers or soon-to-be-adults, there’s plenty to keep everyone entertained.

-For hands-on adventures with the little ones, visit the newest sister attraction at Crown Center: SEA LIFE Kansas City and LEGOLAND Discovery Center.
+For hands-on adventures with the little ones, visit two of the most popular attractions at Crown Center: SEA LIFE Kansas City and LEGOLAND Discovery Center.
 The city’s first aquarium, SEA LIFE is an amazing underwater world featuring more than 5,000 creatures, an underwater tunnel, interactive rock pool experience, demonstrations and more.
 LEGOLAND offers a 30,000-square-foot interactive, hands-on play area featuring LEGO-themed rides, a 4D Cinema and other children’s activities.

 One of the nation’s oldest and most historic landmarks is Union Station.
 Attractions here include Science City, an interactive science center; the KC Rail Experience; a planetarium; several performance theaters; traveling and holiday exhibits and a variety of dining options.

-For outdoor fun for the entire family check out Swope Park.
-Encompassing over 1,800-acres, it is KC's biggest and one of the largest urban parks in the country.
-From exercise and bike trails to cricket and soccer fields, playgrounds, baseball diamonds, a disc golf course, tennis courts, a pool and two golf courses, outdoor adventures have never been so much fun.
+Check out Swope Park for outdoor fun with the entire family.
+Encompassing more than 1,800-acres, it’s KC's biggest and one of the largest urban parks in the country.
+From exercise and bike trails to cricket and soccer fields, playgrounds, plus baseball diamonds, a disc golf course, tennis courts, a pool and two golf courses, outdoor adventures have never been so much fun.

 Kansas City is teeming with fun and exciting activities, attractions and good eats for the entire family.
 And who knows, while in town you just might find a new spark for the kid in you.